≤11 ribs is associated with a number of congenital abnormalities and skeletal dysplasias, including:

 It occurs due to sporadic mutations in the majority of cases but can be inherited as an autosomal dominan...

-As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification there is a marked discrepancy in relative size as the sk...
+As the skull base forms by endochondral ossification whereas the skull vault by membranous ossification, there is a marked discrepancy in relative size as the s...

 Acromial apohysiolysis is a finding on shoulder MRI that may be encountered in patients with an unfused acromial apophysis.
 It is associated with athletes in throwing sports.

-There are numerous causes of acyanotic congenital heart disease and can be divided into those that have increased pulmonary vascularity (pulmonary plethora) and those that do not:
+Acyanotic congenital heart disease comprises numerous etiologies, which can be divided into those with increased pulmonary vascularity (pulmonary plethora) and those with normal vascularity:

 increased pulmonary vascularity